 Aldo Santiago is in his 26th season as head coach of the Mount Holyoke College tennis team.
 One of the top coaches in the northeast, he has posted an overall record of 243-269-1.
+Additionally, Santiago currently serves as the Physical Education Coordinator within the Department of Physical Education and Athletics at Mount Holyoke.

 Since taking over the reigns of the program in 1993, Santiago has mentored a pair nationally ranked players, a NEWMAC Player of the Year and three NEWMAC Rookies of the Year.
 Many of his players have earned All-Conference recognition, and one took home a Seven Sisters Championship.